x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

    ![Unique ID](../media/gsuite-mig-6-unique-id.png)

 8. If you see an area that says **Show Domain-Wide Delegation**, click to expand that section.
-Then, enable the checkbox for **Enable G Suite Domain-wide Delegation** and click **Save** at the bottom of the page.
+Then, click the Edit button at the top of the screen and then enable the checkbox for **Enable G Suite Domain-wide Delegation** and click **Save** at the bottom of the page.

    ![Domain-Wide Delegation](../media/gsuite-mig-7-enable-domain-delegation.png)